Skip to main content

 Complemented Project Type: Pipeline Extension Project

-The Buena Vista Water Storage District in Kern county, CA used Reclamation WaterSMART funds to convert unlined canals and ditches to plastic pipelines to reduce loss from seepage.
+The Buena Vista Water Storage District in Kern County, CA used Reclamation WaterSMART funds to convert unlined canals and ditches to plastic pipelines to reduce loss from seepage.
 The improvements are expected to save 5,390 acre-feet of water withdrawals from the Kern River or groundwater sources when it is unavailable.
 With the additional NRCS assistance, field and tree crop farmers in the priority area will be able to improve efficiency of their irrigation systems conserving 500 acre-feet annually through reduced groundwater withdrawal allowing for the banked water to be distributed to other local water stockholders and more farm acreage staying in production throughout drought cycles.
 In addition to the water savings and drought resilience benefits, EQIP funding will help them reduce nutrient loss and groundwater pollution and improve use efficiency of equipment and facilities saving energy and reducing production costs.

 Name: Delano-Earlimart Irrigation District

-Budgeted EQIP Funding This Year: $900,000
+Budgeted EQIP Funding This Year: $1,400,000

 Priority Area Extent in Acres: 56,500

-Proposed New Contract Acres: 900
+Proposed New Contract Acres: 1400

 Complemented Project Type: Groundwater Banking

-The Delano-Earlimart Irrigation District in southern Tulare and northern Kern counties, CA used Reclamation WaterSMART funds to expand the existing Turnipseed Groundwater Bank to capture and store floodwaters from the San Joaquin river.
+The Delano-Earlimart Irrigation District in southern Tulare and northern Kern counties of CA used Reclamation WaterSMART funds to expand the existing Turnipseed Groundwater Bank to capture and store floodwaters from the San Joaquin River.
 The improvements facilitate groundwater recharge of up to 11,520 acre-feet of water resulting in an expected 4,300 acre-feet of water savings annually for grape and tree fruit growers to use during droughts or share with other water users in the area during normal rains.
 With the additional NRCS assistance, fruit growers in the priority area will be able to improve efficiency of their irrigation systems conserving 450 acre-feet annually through reduced groundwater withdrawal allowing for the banked water to be distributed to other local water stockholders and more farm acreage staying in production throughout drought cycles.
 In addition to the water savings and drought resilience benefits, EQIP funding will help them reduce nutrient loss and groundwater pollution and improve use efficiency of equipment and facilities saving energy and reducing production costs.

 Name: Ivanhoe Irrigation District